 Senior MPs with more responsibilities

-Some MPs also have cabinet minister duties that see them take responsibilities of departments — ie, health, transport and so on.
+Some MPs also have cabinet minister duties that see them take responsibility of departments — such as health, transport and so on.

 They get bonuses on top of their base salaries for managing portfolios.

-He also, ALSO, gets almost $2 million a year for expenses for transport, meals, you name it.
-I—
+He ALSO gets almost $2 million a year to cover expenses for transport, meals, you name it.

-Opposition leader Anthony Albanese earns $390,820 a year and gets the same expense allowance as the PM.
+Opposition leader Peter Dutton earns about $401,000 a year (previously $390,000) and gets the same expense allowance as the PM.

 If you’re really curious you can see exactly what each federal MP has spent their expense allowance on via the Independent Parliamentary Expenses Authority.